A novel multiscale modelling for the hemodynamics in retinal microcirculation with an analytic solution for the capillary-tissue coupled system: Introduction

 Our work complements previous studies by developing a novel multiscale model that fully couples retinal vasculature with interstitial tissue.
-Specifically, the flows in arteries and veins are described by a 1D model \citep{julien_one-dimensional_2023}, while those in capillaries and surrounding tissue are treated as two coupled porous media using Darcy models.
-The fluid exchange between the capillary and tissue is modelled by source/sink of the two Darcy equations, one for capillary (drainage) and the other for the tissue (feed).
-Moreover the vasculature is coupled with the capillary in two ways: i) they form the point sources/sinks at artery-capillary and capillary-vein interfaces for the capillary Darcy's equation; and ii) the pressure and flow rate at these point sources/sinks provide the exit conditions for the arterial vascular tree and the entry conditions for the venous vasculature.
-What further distinguishes our modelling from others is its analytic solution for the capillary-tissue system, which is derived on a finite domain with a physiological boundary condition.
+Specifically, the flows in arterioles and venules are described by a 1D model \cite{julien_one-dimensional_2023}, while capillaries and surrounding tissue are treated as two coupled porous media and the flow in them is described by the Darcy equation.
+The fluid exchange between the capillary and tissue is modelled by the source/sink of the two Darcy equations, one for capillary (drainage) and the other for the tissue (feed).
+Moreover, the vasculature is coupled as follows.
+Terminal arterioles/venules in superficial layer act as point sources/sinks in the capillary Darcy's equation, and the pressure difference between these vessels and the capillary network is related to the flow rates at point sources/sinks by the effective resistors in deep layer, which provides the outlet/inlet boundary condition for arteriolar/venular tree in superficial layer.
+What further distinguishes our modelling from others is the analytic solution for the capillary-tissue system, which is derived on a finite domain with physiological boundary conditions.
 We analyse the convergence and truncation error of the analytical solution extensively to ensure its robustness and accuracy.
-The analysis of the solution's convergence also reveals some interesting properties of it, which might suggest a new modelling methodology for other tissues.
-The model is validated against experimental data and other results from existing models.
-Moreover we demonstrate our model's capability by exploring the effects of parameter variations as well as pulsatile pressure boundary condition.
+The analysis of the solution's convergence also reveals some interesting properties, which might suggest a new modelling methodology for other tissues.
+The model is validated against experimental data and other results from existing models, and pulsatile pressures within arterioles and venules are also simulated.
+Moreover we demonstrate our model's capability by exploring the effects of parameter variations.